- CUAG Downtown

 Laura Taler, "Song #2," still from a multichannel HD video with stereo sound.
 Courtesy of the artist.

-A series of in-person and virtual events grounded in music, conversation and poetry.
+A series of in-person and virtual events grounded in music, art and conversation.

 Each year, CUAG hosts the Stonecroft Symposium, a free public event that cultivates discussions of ideas raised by the artists featured in our exhibitions.
 The symposium is generously supported by the Stonecroft Foundation for the Arts.